 Proposal 2 (Qualcomm Incorporated): A single interruption applies to any victim cell outside the band with the SCell being activated, irrespective of whether any already active SCell (intra-band w.r.t. the aggressor) is present or not.
 No further clarification is needed in the spec text.

-Proposal 3 (Qualcomm Incorporated): There is no need to specify additional RF re-tuning time or extend the interruption time because of DL LBT failure during intra-band SCell activation.
-No further clarification needed in the spec-text

 Recommended WF